ashish-patwal/TravellerApp/README.md

 ## Traveller App Mini Propject

-#### An App to assist you in travel locations, hotels, restaurants and attractions with real time data fetching and map features
+#### A React native App to assist you in travel locations, hotels, restaurants and attractions with real time data fetching and map features

 _*A React Native app utilizing native-base and moti along with rapid api for data fetching*_
 <br>